 When brewing coffee by volume, the compact nature of light roast beans allows for more caffeine to be extracted per scoop compared to the larger and lighter dark roast beans.

-Hence, if you prefer a stronger caffeine kick in your cup of coffee, opting for light roast coffee and measuring it by volume could be the way to go.
+Hence, if you prefer a stronger caffeine kick in your cup of coffee, Opting for light roast coffee and measuring it by volume could be the way to go.

 Measuring Caffeine by Weight